Adventurous African Family Safari with Teens in Uganda

 - Camera Equipment – Binoculars: Ensure extra batteries and storage devices.
 Put them into Ziploc bags.
 Binoculars are not needed if you are not a birder.

-- Packed Lunch and Bottled Water: You will need your packed lunch from the Lodge and two liters of Bottled Water.
+- Packed Lunch and Bottled Water: You will need two liters from the Lodge.
 We supply the Water.

 - Insect Repellent – Sun Lotion – Sunglasses: We recommend the effective Australian RID Insect Repellent.
 Good Sun blocker cream and sunglasses.